Main Content

 • Reconciling the bank statement with purchase receipts helps prevent errors and would uncover any nonbusiness use of funds.

-• Documentation of their lawn care jobs helps ensure accuracy in billing and collecting from customers.
+• Documentation helps ensure accuracy in billing and collecting from customers.

-• When both owners are responsible for these control activities, they're accountable to each other and less likely to be tempted to cheat each other—in other words, less likely to commit fraud.
+• When managers are responsible for these control activities, they're accountable to owners and other stakeholders and less likely to be tempted to commit fraud.

 Creditors